-The proliferation of IoT, mobile and other endpoint devices is generating unprecedented amounts of data, which organizations now need to analyze to gain insights they can use to drive actions and business decisions.
+The proliferation of IoT, mobile and other endpoint devices is generating unprecedented amounts of data, which organizations must analyze to gain insights they can use to drive actions and business decisions.

-Meanwhile, their customers -- the end-user organizations -- are investing heavily in the full range of products to meet their own unique and varying needs for capturing, processing, analyzing and storing all the data coming off endpoint devices.
+Meanwhile, their customers -- end-user organizations -- are investing heavily in the full range of products to meet their own unique and varying needs for capturing, processing, analyzing and storing all the data coming off endpoint devices.

 Adlink Technology is a global company that sells both hardware and software products ranging from industrial motherboards to complete systems.
 Its IoT and edge computing offerings include two 5G multi-access edge computing (MEC) servers, as well as various IoT hardware and software products.
 Adlink serves numerous industries, with customers in aviation, defense, healthcare, manufacturing, retail, telecommunications and transportation, among others.

-Amazon and Verizon
+2. Amazon and Verizon

 In late 2019, AWS announced that Verizon Communications would use AWS Wavelength to provide developers the ability to deploy applications that require ultralow latency to mobile devices using 5G.
-The companies piloted AWS Wavelength on Verizon's edge compute platform, known as 5G Edge, in Chicago with select customers with more planned deployments in other U.S. locations throughout 2020.
+The companies piloted AWS Wavelength on Verizon's edge compute platform, known as 5G Edge, in Chicago to select customers with more planned deployments in other U.S. locations throughout 2020.
 However, the AWS Wavelength-Verizon 5G Edge service is just one of the edge offerings by AWS.
 Other edge infrastructure and software options include AWS' Snow Family of devices -- with varying levels of data storage capacity and onboard computing options -- and [email protected], a feature of Amazon CloudFront that lets code run closer to users without the need to provision or manage infrastructure.

-Another technology giant with a vast list of products for sale across multiple sectors, Dell EMC has become an edge computing vendor with products specifically made to serve the unique needs in the edge computing space, including edge servers and micromodular data centers.
+Another technology giant with a vast list of products for sale across multiple sectors, Dell EMC has become an edge computing vendor with products specifically made to serve the unique needs in the edge computing market, including edge servers and micromodular data centers.
 The Dell EMC Modular Data Center Micro 415 earned Edge Data Center Project of the Year in 2019 from DatacenterDynamics, which recognized the technology for its part in enabling a multinational automotive company's rollout of connected vehicle technology.

 Hewlett Packard Enterprise has estimated that enterprises can expect 70% of their data to come from the edge by 2023.
-To help them meet the need to handle that data, HPE has developed a family of edge computing hardware and software products.
+To help them handle that data, HPE has developed a family of edge computing hardware and software products.
 HPE offers Edgeline systems that provide enterprise-class compute, storage and management at the edge, with an option of delivering those capabilities in a rugged form factor to withstand harsh environments that exist in some edge use cases.
 There's also Edgeline OT Link, with combined hardware-software capabilities that HPE promotes to simplify and accelerate setup and deployment.
 Additionally, HPE has hardware modules that can handle data from different industrial devices in various edge settings; software options, such as its Edgeline OT Link Platform that enables data movement; and its HPE Edgeline Workload Orchestrator software that enables central management and orchestration.